BY-LAWS – VIRGINIA CHAPTER OF NENA

 Officers or members-at-large of the Virginia Chapter of the Association of Public Safety Officials International (APCO) may not concurrently serve on the Virginia NENA Executive Board.

 Section 3.
 Nomination and Election

-The nominating committee shall propose one or more candidates for second vice president, secretary and treasurer, from among those who have been nominated in accordance with procedures established by the Executive Board.
+The nominating committee shall propose one or more candidates for vice president, secretary, treasurer and member at large from among those who have been nominated in accordance with procedures established by the Executive Board.